isdk/ai-tool.js/docs/pubsub.md

    * Optional.
 Disconnects a given stream.
    */
   disconnect?: (stream: PubSubClientStream) => void;

+  /**
+   * Optional.
+Configures the transport with a base URL.
+   * If implemented, this allows the transport to resolve relative paths
+   * passed to the `connect` method.
+This is called automatically by `EventClient.setPubSubTransport`.
+   * @param apiRoot The base URL for the API.
+   */
+  setApiRoot?: (apiRoot: string) => void;
 }
 ```

-The `connect` method is the most critical part.
-It decouples the `EventClient` from the specifics of how connection parameters (like initial subscriptions) are sent to the server.
-The `EventClient` simply passes them in the `params` object, and the transport implementation handles the rest.
+The `EventClient` automatically handles the `apiRoot` configuration, making the system easy to use.
+The `connect` method is the most critical part, as it decouples the `EventClient` from the specifics of how a connection is made.

 By implementing both interfaces, you can enable the entire real-time event system over your chosen protocol.